lolmaxz/vrc-ts/README.md

 -   Check them out at <https://vrchatapi.github.io/>.

-Thank you as well to Huijiro, my partner helping me learn the best way :)
+Thank you as well to Huijiro, my coding buddy helping me learn so much :)

 Feel free to contact me on Discord under the same username if you have any questions.